ConorLambert/Obsidian-Vault-Main/Interview/Interview Questions/Interview Questions - Angular.md

 - A container that encapsulates a subtree of DOM elements, providing style and script encapsulation for that subtree.
 - The shadow root is created when you attach a shadow DOM to an element, isolating the element's internal structure and styles from the rest of the document.
 - The shadow root contains a **shadow tree**, which is a subtree of DOM elements that are part of the shadow DOM.
 This tree is completely isolated from the main document's DOM, and its styles are scoped to elements within the shadow tree.
+- The element to which the shadow root is attached is called the **shadow host**.
+The shadow host is part of the main document, and it serves as the entry point to the shadow tree.

 ### How does Angular implement the `ShadowDOM` View Encapsulation strategy ?
 - Angular attaches a shadow root to the component’s host element when the component is initialized.
 This shadow root contains the component's template and styles.